action-ai-institute/MABEL-dataset/README.md

  | .ywi1hpv_size_in_binary | specifies the size of [.ywi1hpv] code section if it was detected in this binary | 0 |

+<br><br>
-The following features indicate TRUE if the the respective element was returned from additional yara scans of the analyzed binary:
+# The following features indicate TRUE if the the respective element was returned from additional yara scans of the analyzed binary:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |